Properzi/Properzi.github.io/content/event/Loops23/index.md

 bibliography: refs.bib

-abstract: 'In the combinatorial study of solutions to the Yang--Baxter equation (YBE), recently introduced rings-theoretical objects play a fundamental role: skew braces.
+abstract: 'In the combinatorial study of solutions to the Yang--Baxter equation (YBE), recently introduced ring-theoretical objects play a fundamental role: skew braces.
 A skew brace is a set with two group operations
 $+$ and $\circ$ satisfying a compatibility condition.
 In a skew brace $(A,+,\circ)$,